polishman101/opal20_ulocker/README.md

 # opal20_ulocker
 SSD Opal 2.0 Encryption Live Image Unlocker

 Create image with `livecd-creator fedora-opal.ks` in /usr/share/spin-kickstarts folder.
 The resulting image will be placed there.
-You can inspect this image with `losetup -fP "image"` (this will discover the partition and preset it in `/dev/loop*`).
+You can inspect this image with `losetup -fP "image"` (this will discover the partition and present it in `/dev/loop*`).

 This image doesn't allow to logon from getty.